rhyannonjoy/api-docs-glossary/docs/style-guide.md

 ## Add a term to Quick Reference

-_**Note**: every quick reference entry must have a corresponding full entry in a category file; don't create quick reference entries for terms that lack detailed definitions elsewhere in the glossary_
+_**Note**: every Quick Reference entry must have a corresponding full entry in a category file; don't create Quick Reference entries for terms that lack detailed definitions elsewhere in the glossary_

-The quick reference page provides concise definitions and filing locations for commonly used terms.
-Add terms to quick reference when they meet these criteria:
+The Quick Reference page provides concise definitions and filing locations for commonly used terms.
+Add terms to Quick Reference when they meet these criteria:

 - Frequently referenced across many contexts
-- Benefits from a brief, scannable definition
+- Benefit from a brief, scannable definition
 - Already have a full entry in one of the main category files

-To add a term to quick reference:
+To add a term to Quick Reference:

 1. **Add the term alphabetically** under the appropriate letter heading in `quick-reference.md`